santanamonica/Divorce-Rates-Using-Statistical-and-Regression-Analysis/README.md

 This project with Python looks at the highest causes of divorce using summary statistics, histograms, PMF, CDF, a normal probability plot, scatterplots, correlation tests, and simple linear regression.
-It can help couples going to marriage counseling with the insights this provides.
+It can help couples going to marriage counseling with the insights this provides or fiances that want to better their relationship.